ankita-cmu/cmustudent-repository/README.md

  *  Next, I started working on Balsamiq to lay out all the content along with the redesign techniques.

- *  I explored Flouris studio and Datawrapper to recreate my designs.
+ *  I explored Flourish studio and Datawrapper to recreate my designs.

  The section below contains the imported images from Balsamiq wireframing that explains the thought process and redesigning of this visual.
+The pdf of this wireframe can be found here: [Assignment 3 & 4 wireframe, Ankita Bhatnagar.pdf](https://github.com/ankita-cmu/cmustudent-repository/files/4961116/Assignment.3.4.wireframe.Ankita.Bhatnagar.pdf)

 ![Page 1](https://user-images.githubusercontent.com/67939647/88200593-faa44e80-cc0b-11ea-8143-6bbcc7a37e9c.png)